Szane/auth-core-api/README.md

 The service is designed according to DDD model.
 The structure is divided into three layers: API, domain and Dao.
 The base package provides simulated bean management function, interface mapping function and simple HTTP server implementation.
+The security performance of the service needs to be strengthened.Some of my ideas:
+   1. Verification code function can be added to prevent brute force cracking;
+   2. Limit the number of password errors and reject the login request of the account within 10 minutes after reaching the limit;
+   3. HTTPS service can be provided for secure transmission;
+   4. Prohibit users from using weak passwords,etc.

 ## Run
 ```